canyon289/canyon289.github.io/dev/content/WhyDataScience.md

 and predicting which drugs are safe, better than the traditional experts in field.
-And on top of that these people are given enormous flexibility to learn from subject matter experts, answer difficult questions, and learn an enormous amounts about pretty much topic of their choosing.
+And on top of that these people are given enormous flexibility to learn from subject matter experts, answer difficult questions, and learn an enormous amounts about pretty much any topic of their choosing.
 And they can do this over and over for a wide range of subjects.